kyma-project/kyma/docs/compass/06-01-runtime-agent-compass-connection.md

 ## Custom resource parameters

-This table lists all the possible parameters of CompassConnection custom resource together with their descriptions:
+This table lists all the possible parameters of the CompassConnection custom resource together with their descriptions:

 | **Parameter** | **Required** | **Description** |
 |---------------|:------------:|-----------------|